jagadish0979/Assignment-Repo/README.md

 Testing
 -------
 1) JUnit Test cases written for all functionalities.
 All are getting passed.
 While executing Spring Boot Application we can see all the tests passed in the maven build.
-2) Perform end to end functional testing basing on functionality availbale on the application.
+2) Perform end to end manual functional testing once basing on functionalities availbale on the application.

 Technologies Used
 -----------------